Intwood Hall, Norwich, England

 The main collection of documents concerning Intwood are held in a private collection.

 Edited: March 2001

-English Heritage Register of Parks and Gardens of Special Historic Interest in England Grade II* Reference GD1262
+The National Heritage List for England: Register of Parks and Gardens Grade II* Reference GD1262

 House Created 1807 to 1899